Azure/azure-powershell/src/RedisCache/RedisCache/help/Set-AzRedisCache.md

           Tag                : {}
           Zone               : []
 ```
-This command increases or decreases the memory size of your redis instance.
+This command increases or decreases the memory size of your instance.

 ```
 PS C:\>Set-AzRedisCache -Name "MyCache" -Size "P1" -Sku "Premium"